brucehart/celebrity-death-bot/README.md

 3. **Stores in D1**: Entries are stored in a D1 database.
 Items already in the database are ignored.
 4. **LLM evaluation**: Newly discovered entries are sent to Replicate for LLM evaluation.
 The worker exposes a webhook to receive callbacks from Replicate.
 5. **Telegram notifications**: When the callback provides results, the worker sends a message via Telegram to subscribed chats.
+6. **X (Twitter) posting**: If X credentials are configured, each approved result is also posted to the timeline.

 ## Configuration